Past NCP Issues

 Mike Pierce spoke before the Planning Board on behalf of NCP and, while voicing support for such agricultural value-added processes as a way to ensure the survival of farms in the North County, stressed the need for the legislation to be completely reviewed and modified to ensure that unintended consequences and further ambiguities are not created.
 Comments were provided to the board regarding the lack of specificity in the proposed bill for definitions, restrictions, and protection for both existing farms and other suitable uses of rural land.
 Following some changes, an acceptable bill was passed.

-The creamery is being built, with financial assistance from the county, and is expected to begin selling ice cream in June.
+The creamery was built, with financial assistance from the county, and began selling ice cream on September 25, 2010.
 Meanwhile, the legal battle continues.
-On May 25 the Board of Appeals turned down another challenge and a Court of Special Appeals case was heard on June 2.
+On May 25, 2010 the Board of Appeals turned down another challenge and a Court of Special Appeals case was heard on June 2, 2010.

 NCP will be following up on this complex issue.